Where to Go Snowmobiling in Quebec: Our Favorite Spots

 - Address: Skidoo NordExpe à Fairmont Le Manoir Richelieu – 181 Rue Richelieu, La Malbaie, QC G5A 3B9

-For a great day trip less than an hour from Quebec City, Chalet Bois Rond offers a 4-hour guided snowmobile tour to Sainte-Christine-d’Auvergne!
-You’ll be right in the middle of the region’s magnificent scenery!
-You won’t feel the time passing!
-You’ll only have a short break to change roles between driver and passenger, perfect for those who really want to try their hand at driving, ahah.
-And that’s not all!
-You’ll be accompanied by a snowmobile guide who knows the area like the back of his hand.
-It’s always more fun!
-A word of warning: this winter activity is open to participants aged 15 and over.
+For a rewarding day trip less than an hour from Quebec City, Au Chalet en Bois Rond offers a four-hour guided snowmobile tour in Sainte-Christine-d’Auvergne.
+You’ll ride through some of the region’s beautiful winter scenery, and time is sure to fly by.
+There is a short break so the driver and passenger can switch places, which is ideal for anyone eager to try driving.
+You’ll also be accompanied by a snowmobile guide who knows the area inside out, making the outing both easier and more enjoyable.
+Please note that this winter activity is open to participants ages 15 and up.

 Where to stay nearby?